trilitech/tezos-developer-docs/src/pages/tutorials/build-an-nft-marketplace/index.md

 ![nftfactory.png](/images/nftfactory.png)

-{% callout type="note" %}
-Here we present Part 1 of 4 of a training course by [Marigold](https://www.marigold.dev/).
-You can find all 4 parts on github.
-- [NFT 1](https://github.com/marigold-dev/training-nft-1): use FA2 NFT template to understand the basics
-- [NFT 2](https://github.com/marigold-dev/training-nft-2): finish FA2 NFT marketplace to introduce sales
-- [NFT 3](https://github.com/marigold-dev/training-nft-3): use FA2 single asset template to build another kind of marketplace
-- [NFT 4](https://github.com/marigold-dev/training-nft-4): use FA2 multi asset template to build last complex kind of marketplace
-{% /callout %}

 | Token template | # of token_type | # of item per token_type |
 | -------------- | --------------- | ------------------------ |